As an accredited certification body, CCO does not offer training to candidates or certificants.

 While CCO is unable to recommend or endorse any particular training company, a listing of training companies that have indicated they offer preparatory training for the CCO certification exams is maintained on the CCO website.
 Such companies are permitted to use the CCO logo and/or acronym with permission in accordance with CCO’s stated policy (see Trademark Usage Policy).
 No endorsement of the programs offered is implied.
 Furthermore, this database does not necessarily include all training companies offering preparatory training, and CCO cannot and does not make any warranty or guarantee regarding the qualifications or fitness of any training provider.

 Training companies are permitted to host written CCO exam administrations; however, no training may be conducted at any CCO test site within one hour of a scheduled written examination.
-This requirement, which applies to all CCO written test sites nationwide, is designed to reaffirm the separation between the training and testing processes; it also prevents unwarranted interaction on test day between training and testing personnel.

 In selecting a training provider, employers, organizations, and candidates should exercise the same caution they do when soliciting products and services from any vendor.
 CCO has prepared some additional guidance on sourcing training.